26 Pro Marathon Training Tips for Race Day Success

 What is the best diet for marathon training?

-The best diet for marathon training is a practicing good nutrition: a balanced diet of macronutrients including fats, carbs, and proteins.
+The best diet for marathon training is practicing good nutrition: a balanced diet of macronutrients including fats, carbs, and proteins.
 Eat real food and avoid processed ones.
 Aim for at least 2 snacks and 3 meals daily consisting of those three macro groups.

 The more you run, the more you will need to eat.
 It’s important to fuel before runs lasting longer than an hour and within 30 minutes after a run.